PT-Bio/PT-Bio/README.md

 --General Info--

 -My pronouns are He/Him!
+I also occassionally use and am comfotable with using It/Its.
 Please refer to me with them regardless of who my character is.

 -I'm very shy, and I'd usually like to be left alone.
 Nothin' personal, just not a very social guy.
 Please don't ask or beg me to be your friend.